saiftynet/ASCIILOSCOPE/README.md

 * `data` is the store of collected raw data.
 Initially populated with `undef`, these are preloaded with datapoints to allow autoscaling and plotting.
 * `dataWindow` if the size of datastore
 * `internals` are specific to the plot where the user may store the interbnal variables for the trace functions
-* `symbol` is the sympbol used forthe plot
+* `symbol` is the symbol used for the plot
 * `source->()` is the function that retrieves the next data point.
 For illustration examples of sin and cos traces are supplied.
 Typically the function would remove the oldest datapoint (using `shift`) and insert (using `push`) the newest one at the other end.
-May be more reasonable to put in example triangle, sawtooth, squarewave. a future trace will be the internal "trigger".
+May be more reasonable to put in example triangle, sawtooth, square wave.
+A future trace will be the internal "trigger".
 The main purpose of this function is to capture external data for plotting.
 * `colour` is a string of formatting options separated by spaces, e.g. "bold red strikethrough"

 ### Options